Karolinska Institutet Zebrafish Core Facility

 The state-of-the-art facility at the Karolinska Institutet Zebrafish Core Facility houses fish in a continuously monitored environment and all staff are qualified animal technicians.

-With space for more than 80.000 fish, our facility is the largest in Sweden.
-A major rebuild of the aquatic facility is scheduled for 2018.
+With space for more than 80.000 fish, our facility is one of the largest in Europe.
+A major rebuild of the aquatic facility is scheduled for 2019/2020.

 We can provide researchers with fish from wildtype lines, as well as offer the possibility of bringing in mutant/transgenic fish lines of interest from other laboratories.